 When I was growing up, my mom had her own version.
 She’d wrap a breakfast sausage link in thin round steak, secure it with a toothpick, and bake it in a rich gravy—kind of like a twist on German rouladen.
 Not exactly the same, but still “pigs in a blanket” in their own way!

 - Crescent roll dough: Canned crescent dough creates puffy, flaky, buttery “blankets” for the sausages.
 We used organic canned crescent roll dough, not the same as croissant dough, but similar to puff pastry.
 You can also use biscuit dough.
-You can find these canned doughs in the refrigerator section of your grocery store.
+You can find these canned doughs in the refrigerator section of your grocery store near the Pillsbury dough.

 - Cocktail smoked sausages: The “pigs” for this easy appetizer recipe are cocktail-sized smoked sausages, commonly known as Little Smokies.
 I use uncured, nitrate & nitrite-free smokies.
-Try cutting up Hebrew National hot dogs, or use breakfast sausages.
+Try cutting up Hebrew National kosher beef franks, or use breakfast sausages.

 - Egg: If desired, brush the surface of the wrapped pig in a blanket with an egg wash using water and one large egg.
 This will produce a shiny finish on the outside and help any seasonings stick.